Gladiator: Role in the military

 In obedience to the Books of Destiny, some strange and unusual sacrifices were made, human sacrifices amongst them.
 A Gaulish man and a Gaulish woman and a Greek man and a Greek woman were buried alive under the Forum Boarium ...
 They were lowered into a stone vault, which had on a previous occasion also been polluted by human victims, a practice most repulsive to Roman feelings.
 When the gods were believed to be duly propitiated ...
 Armour, weapons, and other things of the kind were ordered to be in readiness, and the ancient spoils gathered from the enemy were taken down from the temples and colonnades.
 The dearth of freemen necessitated a new kind of enlistment; 8,000 sturdy youths from amongst the slaves were armed at the public cost, after they had each been asked whether they were willing to serve or no. These soldiers were preferred, as there would be an opportunity of ransoming them when taken prisoners at a lower price.

 The account notes, uncomfortably, the bloodless human sacrifices performed to help turn the tide of the war in Rome's favour.
 While the Senate mustered their willing slaves, Hannibal offered his dishonoured Roman captives a chance for honourable death, in what Livy describes as something very like the Roman munus.
 The munus thus represented an essentially military, self-sacrificial ideal, taken to extreme fulfillment in the gladiator's oath.
 By the devotio of a voluntary oath, a slave might achieve the quality of a Roman (Romanitas), become the embodiment of true virtus (manliness, or manly virtue), and paradoxically, be granted missio while remaining a slave.
 The gladiator as a specialist fighter, and the ethos and organization of the gladiator schools, would inform the development of the Roman military as the most effective force of its time.
-In 107 BC, the Marian Reforms established the Roman army as a professional body.
-Two years later, following its defeat at the Battle of Arausio:
+Following defeat at the Battle of Arausio in 105 BC: